A New Randomized Primal-Dual Algorithm for Convex Optimization with Optimal Last Iterate Rates

-\textbf{Content.} Section~\ref{sec:math_tools} recalls some background.
-Section~\ref{sec:A2_SPD_method} develops Algorithm~\ref{alg:A1_main} and establishes its convergence.
-Section~\ref{sec:semi_spd} proposes Algorithm~\ref{alg:A2} and its convergence.
-Section~\ref{sec_experiment} provides two numerical examples to verify our theoretical results and compare our algorithms with two other methods.
-All the technical proofs and discussions are deferred to Supplementary Document (Supp.
-Doc.).
+\textbf{Content.} The rest of this paper is organized as follows.
+Section~\ref{sec:math_tools} states our fundamental assumptions and presents some background related to \eqref{eq:primal_form} and \eqref{eq:dual_form}.
+Section~\ref{sec:A2_SPD_method} develops our main algorithm, Algorithm~\ref{alg:A1_main}, and establishes its convergence rates in two settings.
+This section also investigates two special cases.
+Section~\ref{sec_experiment} provides two numerical examples to verify our algorithmic variants and compare them with two other methods.
+The proofs of the main results are given in Section~\ref{apdx:sec:appendix1}.

 \beforesec